rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 IP configuration for a given network device may be derived from three configuration mechanisms:
 1. DHCP
-2. An IPAM IP Pool
+2. An external IPAM IP Pool
 3. Static IP configuration defined in the provider spec

 The machine API `VSphereMachineProviderSpec.Network` will be extended to include a subset of additional properties as defined in https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/main/apis/v1beta1/types.go.
 See [openshift/api#1338](https://github.com/openshift/api/pull/1338) for further details on the API extension to the provider specification.